 An autonomous AI social media agent perceives its environment, plans actions, acts within human-defined guardrails, and learns from outcomes to improve.
 It is not an AI scheduling bot that merely queues posts for publishing later.

 The field of social media management has shifted.
 In 2026, autonomous AI agents go beyond scheduling posts on a calendar.
 They perceive trending topics, plan content strategies, execute across channels, and learn from performance data, all within guardrails you set.
-For time-strapped founders and lean marketing teams, the right AI agent can replace 10 to 15 hours of weekly manual work without sacrificing brand voice or strategic intent.
-This guide ranks AI agents for automating social media management by autonomy level, channels supported, brand-voice handling, and whether the free tier is functional.
+For time-strapped small businesses and lean marketing teams, the right AI agent can replace 10 to 15 hours of weekly manual work without sacrificing brand voice or strategic intent.
+This guide ranks AI agents for automating social media management by autonomy level, channels supported, brand-voice handling, and whether the entry path is useful after the trial.
 We tested and compared the platforms, including our own.

-Builds Velocity, the conversational AI social media assistant with a 4-agent architecture (Research, Brand, Media Analysis, Social Media).
+Builds Velocity, the conversational AI Social Media Assistant with Research, Brand, Media Analysis, Creative, Posting, and Analytics agents.
 Tested every tool that markets itself as an AI social media agent in 2026.

 What is an AI agent for social media (and how it's different from a scheduling tool)